 To meet the demands of thousands of recreational athletes in The Woodlands, as well as generate substantial cost savings, the Board of Directors of The Woodlands Township increased sportsfield capacity by replacing natural grass with all-weather turf, a synthetic surface manufactured to resemble natural grass.
 The materials used are UV (ultraviolet)-resistant, highly durable and can be used in all weather conditions.

-Bear Branch Sportfields One, Three, Four and Six and Alden Bridge Sportspark Multipurpose Fields One and Two are now substantially complete.
-When fully complete, The Woodlands Township will have approximately 544,600 square feet of all-weather turf and a total of six synthetic turf fields (about 12 acres of turf) at the end of the project.
+Bear Branch Sportfields One, Three, Four and Six and Alden Bridge Sportspark Multipurpose Fields One and Two are now complete.
+The Woodlands Township has approximately 544,600 square feet of all-weather turf and a total of six synthetic turf fields (about 12 acres of turf).

 The decision to convert six fields was in part guided by the results of a sophisticated analysis of nearly every factor associated with the development, operation, and maintenance of a playing surface.
 Key criteria included: water usage, maintenance costs, irrigation repairs, field rental income, and even the cost of painting lines on the fields.
 It is estimated the Township will save $148,000, though this also includes a cost to maintain the all-weather fields.
 The $148,000 savings does not include any offsets for revenue.